BECOME A RAF ATHLETE

 Two-time Canadian Olympian Gary Reed always knew that upon retiring from the sport of track and field, he would find a way to give back.
 Although many athletes choose to do so through other means, Gary established the Reed Athletics Fund to give back in the most practical way possible: through providing financial support to athletes.
 Unlike other sports, Track and Field athletes are faced with the daunting task of truly competing against the world.
 Over 200 countries compete for the coveted 3 medals, making it the showcase event at the Olympics.
 As a result, a full-time life commitment is the only way to achieve greatness in the sport.

-Gary knows all to well the financial struggles that many young athletes face in their developing years when chasing their Olympic dream.
-He grew up dirt poor, raised by a single mom who moved from small town to small town in B.C. during his younger years in search of seasonal work.
-Gary endured years of going to food banks, eating poorly, sleeping on friend’s floors, selling his personal belongings, and working long hours while training full-time to attend crucial track meets and training camps.
+Gary knows all too well the financial struggles that many young athletes face in their developing years when chasing their Olympic dream.
+He grew up very poor, raised by a single mom who moved from small town to small town in B.C. during his younger years in search of seasonal work.
+Gary endured years of going to food banks, eating poorly, sleeping on friend's floors, selling his personal belongings, and working long hours while training full-time to attend crucial track meets and training camps.
 Although he credits some of this struggle to his success, he believes that as Canadians, we have the responsibility to support our athletes with the financial means available to us.
 Instead of relying on the government to increase athlete funding, Gary believes that individual Canadians and small and big businesses alike have a responsibility and can play a significant role in becoming involved in the dream to see Canadian athletes excel.

 Although Gary was lucky enough to eventually experience some financial success upon reaching the top eight in the world, he believes that financial support is most important in the developing years.
 Throughout his track career, he witnessed many of his talented fellow athletes living below the poverty line, having to quit the sport due to financial constraints, or not reaching their full potential because they were unable to eat properly, attend critical training camps, or travel to competitive track meets which would allow them to improve their times need to qualify for major championships.